Nonsurgical treatment options for spinal bone spurs

-There are a variety of non-surgical treatment options available for individuals who have been diagnosed with spinal bone spurs.
+There are many nonsurgical treatment options available for people who have been diagnosed with spinal bone spurs.
 The goal of these treatments is to manage pain and other symptoms, improve range of motion and make any necessary lifestyle changes to promote spine health.
-In most cases, a regimen of conservative techniques can be highly successful.
-However, in some instances when the bone spurs cause chronic pain and other discomfort that does not respond to non-surgical techniques, surgery may be warranted to physically remove the spinal bone spurs may become a viable option.
+In most cases, a course of conservative techniques can be highly successful.
+However, in some instances when the bone spurs cause chronic pain and other discomfort that does not respond to nonsurgical techniques, surgery to physically remove the spinal bone spurs may become a viable option.

 One of the most common places for bone spurs to develop is in the spinal column.
-Specifically, these smooth growths of bone have a tendency to develop in the facet joints, which are the structures that connect adjacent vertebral bodies in the neck and back.
+Specifically, these smooth growths of bone have a tendency to develop in the facet joints, which connect adjacent vertebral bodies in the neck and back.
 Over the years, the cartilage that allows the ends of the facet joints to glide against one another slowly wears away, eventually leading to direct bone-on-bone contact.
-When this occurs, bone spurs naturally develop as the body’s response to the perceived loss of bone density and stability.
-Additionally, bone spurs often develop in the aftermath of a traumatic injury, such as a spinal fracture.
+When this occurs, bone spurs naturally develop as the body’s response to the loss of bone density and stability.

-Once bone spurs are identified, usually with the assistance of an X-ray or other digital imaging technology, the next step is to determine the best course of treatment.
-Typically, some combination of non-surgical treatment options is recommended first.
+Once bone spurs are identified, usually with the assistance of an X-ray, MRI or other digital imaging technology, the next step is to determine the best course of treatment.
+Typically, some combination of nonsurgical treatment options is recommended first.
 Popular examples of conservative treatment include the use of:

 - Hot/cold compresses

 - Limited rest